|What is the most important information I should know about RUXIENCE?|

 - Stomach and Serious bowel problems that can sometimes lead to death.
 Bowel problems, including blockage or tears in the bowel can happen if you receive RUXIENCE with chemotherapy medicines.
 Tell your healthcare provider right away if you have any severe stomach-area (abdomen) pain or repeated vomiting during treatment with RUXIENCE.

-The most common side effects of RUXIENCE include:In patients with GPA or MPA the most common side effects of RUXIENCE also include:
+The most common side effects of RUXIENCE include:In adult patients with GPA or MPA the most common side effects of RUXIENCE also include:

 Other side effects with RUXIENCE include: